-The primary focus of this operation is to raise pedestrian safety awareness.
-Through the use of a decoy pedestrian, the Oregon City Police Department hopes to raise awareness of the drivers and pedestrians through education and enforcement of the pedestrian right away laws.
-The operation will be conducted between 10:00 am and 2:00 pm.
-Warning signs will be posted prior to entering the pedestrian safety operation zone.
+The primary focus of these operations was to raise pedestrian safety awareness.
+Through the use of a decoy pedestrian, the Oregon City Police Department helped raise awareness of the drivers and pedestrians through education and enforcement of the pedestrian right away laws.

 As a reminder, motorists must stop and yield to pedestrians who are waiting to cross, or are crossing the roadway.
 Motorists are required to stop at all crosswalks when there is a vehicle already stopped in a lane adjacent to the lane they are traveling in.

 The members of the Oregon City Police Department are dedicated to enhancing the safety of both the citizens and guests of the city.
-Funding for the pedestrian safety operation is made possible through a grant from Oregon Impact.
+Funding for these pedestrian safety operations were made possible through a grant from Oregon Impact.